andrevidela/Research-report/Thesis/index.md

 The following example is certainly my favourite since it combines both dependent types and linear types in a way that wasn’t possible before.
 It has been done in the context of my work for Statebox, a company that strongly relies on dependent types to write formally verified software.

 One of their project is a validator for petri-nets\cite{petri-nets}  and petri-net executions: [FSM-oracle](https://github.com/statebox/fsm-oracle)[^13].
-While the technical details of this projects are outside the scope of this text, there is one aspect of it that is fundamentally linked with linear types, and that is the concept of permutation.
+While the technical details of this project are outside the scope of this text, there is one aspect of it that is fundamentally linked with linear types, and that is the concept of permutation.

 FSM-Oracle describes petri-nets using [_hypergraphs_](http://www.zanasi.com/fabio/files/paperCALCO19b.pdf) \cite{cartographer} those hypergraphs use [_permutations_ ](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/Permutations.idr#L31)[^14] in order to model that wire inside it can be moved around.
 This concept is key in a correct and proven implementation of hypergraphs.
-However, permutations turn out to be extremely complex to implement using only dependent types as can attest the files [trying to fit](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsCategory.idr)[^15] their definition into a [Category](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsStrictMonoidalCategory.idr)[^16].
+However, permutations turn out to be extremely complex to implement using only dependent types, as shown by the files [trying to fit](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsCategory.idr)[^15] their definition into a [Category](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsStrictMonoidalCategory.idr)[^16].

 The relevant bit about permutation can be found in the two files `Permutations.idr` and `SwapDown.idr`, a permutation relies on a list of “swaps” that describe the operation that we can do on a list to generate a new permutation of the same list.